Lilyfostergrellis/password-generator/README.md

 ## Task

-Generate a random password when the button is clicked.
+Generate a random password when the generate password button is clicked.

 Present a series of prompts for password criteria: